isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Inquiring through Dialogue in English Language Classrooms (Primary and Secondary).md

 classrooms.
 In the SFEd courses on IBL, you will:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>actively inquire into:</p>
+<p>actively inquire into:
-<p>− your enactment of IBL which incorporates the practice of Inquiry through
+<br>− your enactment of IBL which incorporates the practice of Inquiry through
-Dialogue (ItD) in the teaching, learning and assessment of EL, or</p>
+Dialogue (ItD) in the teaching, learning and assessment of EL, or
-<p>−your practice of leading others in their learning about IBL and the practice
+<br>−your practice of leading others in their learning about IBL and the practice
 of ItD; and</p>
 </li>
 <li>